-Suffolk has hosted its fair share of dramas, films and tv programmes over the years.
-Discover where the stars of the screen have stood and find the locations where many favourite tv and film stories have been acted out.
-Many of these locations have doubled up as scenes from across the globe and starred in blockbuster movies.
+Discover where the stars of the big and small screen have stood and find the locations where many favourite tv and film stories have been acted out when you visit Suffolk.

-Spot the scenes in Halesworth High Street, the Ramsholt Arms Pub in Ramsholt.
-Here you can sit at the same bench that Himesh and Lily shared whilst having a drink.
-Other stars in the film were Shingle Street and Suffolk’s Latitude Festival.
+Spot the scenes in Halesworth High Street and the Ramsholt Arms Pub in Ramsholt, where you can sit at the same bench that Himesh and Lily shared whilst having a drink.
+Other locations in the film are Shingle Street and Suffolk’s Latitude Festival.

 The crew of Yesterday enjoying some Suffolk sunshine at Shingle Street